 This School has Superb Diversity Overall

-We combine elements of ethnic, geographic, gender and age diversity to create a total diversity ranking for every school.
+We combine elements of racial, geographic, gender and age diversity to create a total diversity ranking for every school.

 Review Male/Female Diversity at Bard

-When available, the chart below includes the male to female percentage among Bard's faculty, as well as students.
+When available, the chart below includes the male to female percentage among Bard's undergraduate students.

 Are you looking for a school where you can meet students from all over the United States and the world?